 3 ounces unsweetened chocolate, chopped (I like using Lindt 95%)

 1 cup granulated sugar (200 grams)

 1 teaspoon vanilla

-Place 5 ounces of the semi-sweet chocolate, the 3 oz of unsweetened chocolate and butter in a microwave-save bowl; Microwave on high for 30 seconds then stir.
+Chop the semisweet chocolate, weigh out 4 oz and set aside.
+Place the remaining 5 ounces semisweet chocolate, the 3 oz of unsweetened chocolate and butter in a microwave-safe bowl; Microwave on high for 30 seconds then stir.
 Repeat; microwaving at 30 second intervals and stirring to distribute heat (about 2 minutes total).
 Let cool for about 5 minutes.

-In a second bowl, using high speed of electric mixer, beat eggs and sugar together for 3 minutes.
+In a second bowl, using high speed of electric mixer, beat eggs and sugar together for 3 minutes or until thick and yellow.
 Beat In vanilla.
-Stir about 1/3 cup egg mixture into chocolate.
+Stir about ⅓ cup egg mixture into chocolate.
 Stir in the rest of the egg mixture.
-Add flour and salt and stir until incorporated, then stir in walnuts and remaining chocolate chunks.
+Add flour and salt and stir until incorporated.

 Preheat oven to 375 degrees F. Line two cookie sheets with parchment paper.
-Scoop up dough and shape it into 1 1/4 to 1 1/2 inch balls.
+Scoop up dough and shape it into 1 ¼ inch balls.
+Or scoop with a medium size cookie scoop.
 Place balls about 3 inches apart on cookies sheets.
-Bake for 9-11 minutes or until cookies are shiny and set but not too dry looking.
+Bake for 9 minutes or until cookies are shiny and set but not too dry looking.
 Let cool on the sheet for a few minutes then transfer to a rack to cool.

 Note: It's important to get the cook time just right.
 You may want to bake up 5 or 6 cookies as a test.

 If you prefer, you can use 5 oz of good quality semisweet chocolate and ⅔ to 1 cup of semisweet or dark chocolate chips.